RFC 0 TLS Flag - Request Client Auth June 2025

 Abstract

-Normally in TLS there is no way for the client to signal to the server that it has been configured with a certificate suitable for mTLS.
-This document defines a TLS Flag [I-D.ietf-tls-tlsflags] that enables clients to provide this hint.
+Normally in TLS there is no way for the client to signal to the server that it supports client authentication and will handle a CertificateRequest gracefully.
+This document defines a TLS Flag that enables clients to provide this hint.

 Status of This Memo